staltz/manyverse/CONTRIBUTING.md

     /Library/Java/JavaVirtualMachines/jdkX.X.X_XXX.jdk/Contents/Home

-Navigate to that directory by using the command `$ cd /your/jdk/path` and use the keytool command with sudo permission as shown below.

-    $ sudo keytool -genkey -v -keystore my-upload-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000

 _Note: Remember to keep the keystore file private.
 In case you've lost upload key or it's been compromised you should [follow these instructions](https://support.google.com/googleplay/android-developer/answer/7384423#reset)._

 ### Setting up Gradle variables